snoop2head/Tokenized-Lip-Reading/README.md

 ### Two Stage Training

-Instead of fitting the bidirectional encoder to the classification task, the model first learns spatial-lingual features by being assigned with difficult task of generation as illustrated below.
+Instead of fitting the bidirectional encoder to the classification task, BERT-alike 12 layers encoder model first learns spatial-lingual features by being assigned with difficult task of generation as illustrated below.

 **Pretraining Encoder-Decoder Transformer**